smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-03-11-git-gotchas.md

   1. Move HEAD to commit ‘9’, leaving file ‘`10.txt`’ being staged for commit
   1. Move to commit ‘8’, leaving files ‘`9.txt`’ and ‘`10.txt`’ being untracked
   1. Move to commit ‘7’, leaving ***only*** files ‘`9.txt`’ and ‘`10.txt`’ being untracked
-  1. Create a commit which reverses commit ‘6’
 1. Hint: `git status` and `git log --oneline` to check progress

 --